remy/remysharp.com/public/blog/moving-on.md

 We moved in days after running our first [ffconf](https://ffconf.org/history) event.
 We moved to this house from our previous one bed flat because we had decided that we wanted to start a family.

-I remember walking along the pathway outside the front of the house and thinking whether I should carry Julie in my arms "over the pasture" and my mind wandered quickly into imagining bringing our first baby home and stepping through those doors as new parents.
+I remember walking along the pathway outside the front of the house and thinking whether I should carry Julie in my arms "over the threshold" and my mind wandered quickly into imagining bringing our first baby home and stepping through those doors as new parents.

 That following month we became pregnant with Tia.
 The months that followed we exciting.
 The house's original style was…eclectic at best.
 So the bathroom was the first room to be refurbished (the power shower being the absolute highest priority - our previous homes had what you might consider a "drip-shower").